synfron/ReshaperForBurp.docs/Rules.md

 Capture Variable Name - The name of the variable to store the response message.
 Supports variable tags.

+### Read File

+Read a file

+Availability: HTTP, WebSocket

+#### Fields

+File Path - File path of the file including the file name.
+Supports variable tags.

+Encoding - The charset/encoding of the file (e.g. UTF-8).
+Supports variable tags.

+Capture Variable Source - Single item or list variants of the Global, Event, or Session scope.
+See [Set List Variable](#set-list-variable) for fields that are available if a list variant is chosen.

+Capture Variable Name - The name of the variable to store the captured output.
+Supports variable tags.

 ### Repeat

 Repeat a group of Then actions by count, boolean value, or for each item in a list